Union of Burma

 The military's commercial arms play a major role in the economy.
 The limited moves to a market economy have been accompanied by a significant rise in crony capitalism.
 A handful of companies loyal to the regime has benefited from policies that promote monopoly and privilege.
 State-controlled activity predominates in energy, heavy industry, and the rice trade.
 Agriculture, light industry, trade, and transport dominate the private sector.

 Burma remains a primarily agricultural economy with 50% of GDP derived from agriculture, livestock and fisheries, and forestry.
 Manufacturing/industry constitutes only 15% of recorded economic activity, and state industries continue to play a large role in that sector.
-Trade and services constitute 35% of GDP.
+Trade and services constitute only 35% of GDP.

 Foreign investment has declined precipitously since 1999 due to the increasingly unfriendly business environment and political pressure from Western consumers and shareholders.
 The government conserves foreign exchange by limiting imports and promoting exports.
 Published estimates of Burma's foreign trade (particularly on the import side) are greatly understated because of the large volume of off-book, black-market, illicit, and unrecorded border trade.